 Thanks so much for coming by to check out Episode 40 of The New Family Podcast!

 Today we’re examining whether couples should stay together for the sake of the kids.
 A small study released in the UK recently found that 82 percent of 14- to 22-year-olds would prefer for their parents to separate than stay together for their sake.
 Of course, as anyone whose marriage has fallen apart can attest, there’s a lot of heartbreak when considering the impact on the kids.
-But as my guest Sarah MacLaughlin helps explain, it’s not the end of the relationship itself that counts, so much as how it’s handled.
+However, there are many ways to sensitively and justifiably manage divorce in the best interests of the children.
+There are many legal institutions that specialize in things like Family Mediation Macclesfield, allowing you and your ex-partner to manage the end of your relationship with love and care so that the impact your divorce has on your children is minimal.
+As my guest Sarah MacLaughlin helps explain, it’s not the end of the relationship itself that counts, so much as how it’s handled.
 Sarah is a social worker who’s researched parenting and child development extensively for over two decades, and on the separation and divorce front, is trained in family mediation and crisis de-escalation.
 She’s director of parent education at the Center for Parenting and Play in Biddeford, Maine, which offers parenting classes, counselling and supported visitation.
 She’s also the author of the award-winning book, What Not to Say: Tools for Talking with Young Children and has written the Parenting Toolbox column for Parent & Family since 2008.
 Sarah shares thoughts on how it’s the way that a separation is handled, not the separation itself, that determines the emotional well-being of the kids.

 Here are some great resources related to my discussion with Sarah.

 Join our free online support group: Positive Co-Parenting After Divorce

 Sarah’s Favourite Parenting Advice: